robinbb/install-nix/shake-for-scripting.md

 such software is described as a "build system", with notable examples being GNU Make, Bazel, Ninja, Nix, and Shake.)

-Shae is the most appropriate of the build systems for writing scripty programs.
+Shake is the most appropriate of the build systems for writing scripty programs.
 In addition to state-of-the-art dependency specification functionality, Shake has several features which are very commonly used in writing scripty programs.
 Above what is offered by other build systems, Shake